 Most downloaded product categories

 Close to 2,200 manufacturers* offer free BIM objects on the BIMobject marketplace.
-They’ve all undergone the same process: set up an account, created a brand page and uploaded/created BIM content with dedicated product pages.
-All with the same goal: to reach, understand and influence specifiers to include their project in their designs.
+They’ve all undergone the same process: set up an account, created a brand page, and uploaded/created BIM content with dedicated product pages.
+All with the same goal: to reach, understand and influence specifiers to include their products in their designs.

 We already know that one file is downloaded every second.
 But which are the decade’s most downloaded product categories?